gitReiko/bannerlord_europe_1100_eastern_expansion/README.md

 !!!
 Warning.
 Mod now requires Open Source Armory.

-The mod on this page will be updated to match the Europe 1100 version on Steam.
+The mod on this page will be updated to match the Empires of Europe 1100 version on Steam.
 Other versions can be found on Nexus Mods https://www.nexusmods.com/mountandblade2bannerlord/mods/6277.

-Update 1.2.1
+Update 1.3.0

 - compatible with Europa 1100 1.2.9.1
-- 1 new Zemgalian kingdom
+- 12 new kingdoms: Latgalia and Aestia
-- 1 new Latvian culture
+- 1 new Aestian culture
-- Baltic kingdom reworked to Prussian
-- added settlement for Estonia, but Estonia is not ready yet (Aesti)
-- reduced settlement density in previously made regions
-- added new settlements for Rus (for further development of fractions)
 - other changes

 This mod has two purposes: